 India has world's 2nd largest mobile market with a subscriber base of over 1.2 billion.
-The Telecom Industry contributes 6.5% to India's GDP, generating employment of 4 million people.
-There are more than 620 million smartphone subscriptions in India.
+The Telecom Industry contributes 6.5% to India's GDP, creating 2.2 million direct employment & 1.8 million indirect jobs.
+There are more than 670 million smartphone subscriptions in India.
 The industry is divided into following subsectors: Infrastructure, Equipment, Mobile Virtual Network Operators (MNVO), White Space Spectrum, 5G, Telephone service providers & Broadband.
 More than 70 companies have received approval from the Department of Telecommunications (DoT) to provide MVNO services.
 The majority of these companies are focused on Tier 2 & Tier 3 cities.